 Brian: 13:09 Absolutely.
 Yeah, absolutely.
 And what’s really, what’s really unique about Kerrie’s work is these are all experiences where kids can learn outside of the classroom.
 You know, I think in a traditional model, we think of education as an event that has to happen within four walls with a teacher at the front of the room and the students either waiting to be taught or are somehow, you know, being inspired by the teacher.
 And really this is, this is very much a flipped model.
 This is Kerrie pounding the pavement every day, looking at our community for different learning opportunities for students.
 And then finding ways to bridge the gaps.
 Because really, what we’re about here is trying to help students figure out what they’re really passionate about.
 We know that when a student’s really passionate about something, they’ll want to learn everything that they can about that.

 Brian: 14:01 Right?
-I mean, my 10 year old is passionate about Minecraft and you know, games like that.
+I mean, my 10-year-old is passionate about Minecraft and you know, games like that.
 He will spend any amount of free time he has learning as much as he can about Minecraft.
 Right?
-So, you know, and that’s a 10 year old.
-I mean, 17 year olds are really no different.
+So, you know, and that’s a 10-year-old.
+I mean, 17-year-olds are really no different.
 You’ve just – some are a little bit harder to help figure out what they’re passionate about but once they know that that’s a really important part of learning and that there’s an opportunity to do that, you suddenly see a change in their demeanor and their just their overall engagement for school.
 And it’s huge.
 The program’s grown for us by leaps and bounds.
-And Kerrie, I would say we get about what, half of our graduating seniors, easily half of our graduating seniors participate in some way, shape or form in this program, if not more than half.
+And Kerrie, I would say we get about what, half of our graduating seniors, easily half of our graduating seniors participate in some way, shape, or form in this program, if not more than half.

 Steve: 14:53 Neat.
 Neat.
-Ashley and Kerrie, I heard as part of of Brian introducing you that you are both leaders within PLCs.
-And I’m wondering if you’d talk a little bit about the role of of PLCs in instruction and learning being driven by competencies.
+Ashley and Kerrie, I heard as part of Brian introducing you that you are both leaders within PLCs.
+And I’m wondering if you’d talk a little bit about the role of PLCs in instruction and learning being driven by competencies.

 Ashley: 15:18 So for me, PLCs are probably one of the most important aspects.
 Anytime anyone asks me about competencies and where to start, I always point them to the PLCs first because I don’t think that without my team we would be successful in the work that we do.
 And that’s for many reasons.
 First, just the natural support.
 But also we spend a lot of our time looking at how our students learn how we can better our instruction.
-It’s a very student centered team model.
+It’s a very student-centered team model.
 So when we’re in a PLC meeting, we’re always talking about our students or we’re talking about like, our quality performance assessments or we’re validating student work and we’re looking at student work to see what holes we’re missing.
 So it really is a key part of making sure that our instructional practices across the board are kind of calibrated and that we’re all doing what we need to in order to meet the students where they are.

-Ashley: 16:15 I am on the freshmen learning community, so we’re a little bit different in that it’s a team of freshmen teachers.
-So we have two English teachers, two science teachers, two social studies teachers and two math teachers as well as a special ed coordinator, a reading specialist, we have a admin who’s dedicated to the freshman learning community.
+Ashley: 16:15 I am in the freshmen learning community, so we’re a little bit different in that it’s a team of freshmen teachers.
+So we have two English teachers, two science teachers, two social studies teachers, and two math teachers as well as a special ed coordinator, a reading specialist, we have an admin who’s dedicated to the freshman learning community.
 And so the group of us, which sometimes it’s 14 people, we get together twice a week during our PLC time, which is our duty because our amazing administrators have taken all of our other duties.
-So they do the lunch duties, they do the bus duties, we have a duty to our PLC, and we spend time looking at how can we best meet our freshman as a grade, as a whole and then we’re able to look at the different content areas and make sure that we have no holes in how we’re meeting them in their learning needs.
+So they do the lunch duties, they do the bus duties, we have a duty to our PLC, and we spend time looking at how can we best meet our freshman as a grade, as a whole, and then we’re able to look at the different content areas and make sure that we have no holes in how we’re meeting them in their learning needs.

 Steve: 17:08 So you’d reinforce my statements that teaching is a team sport?